shuvro-baset/nodeJs/README.md

 # --------- `node-start` ----------
 # get start and print hello world
 * start nodeJs using following command 'npm init'. and press enter again and again.
-* we can also do the same thing using 'npm -y' for shortcut way.
+* we can also do the same thing using 'npm init -y' for shortcut way.
 * install express server 'npm install express --save'
 * create a file name 'index.js'
 * declare express, app and port number.
 Write a get method simply just showing a message when run server.